vtrHH/lab-react-ironnutrition/README.md

 ## Introduction

-You just realized that since the beginning of the bootcamp, your diet is not healthy and it may have an impact on your health (and productivity), now and in the long term.
+After a few weeks of intensive work in the Web Development Bootcamp, you've realized that your diet hasn't been very balanced.
+This could have a negative impact on your health and productivity.

-To take care of the food you eat, you decided to create a nutrition app that will track everything you eat!
+To ensure that you keep a balanced diet, we have decided to build a nutrition app to track everything you eat.

 ![](https://media.giphy.com/media/fH0dyqpPJRvTbiF5rJ/giphy.gif)